 Many millions of Americans are being cared for in nursing homes.
 The number of people likely to need care in one of these institutions is expected to rise over the next few decades.

 Unfortunately, not every resident who is in a nursing home is treated to a dedicated and caring environment.
 In fact, high numbers of elders across Long Island have suffered from nursing home abuse or nursing home neglect.

-If you suspect that your loved one is suffering from nursing home abuse, you should contact a knowledgeable nursing home abuse lawyer at The Law Office of Cohen & Jaffe, LLP, as soon as possible.
+If you suspect that your loved one is suffering from nursing home abuse, you should contact a knowledgeable personal injury lawyer at the Law Office of Cohen & Jaffe, LLP, as soon as possible.

 Contact us today for a free consultation with an experienced nursing home abuse and neglect attorney.